Student & Parent Life

 - Attendance at the monthly community meetings

 - Attendance at parent-scholar-teacher conferences (at least twice a year)

 - Interest in your child’s work and checking it nightly

 - Checking to make sure your child reads at least 20–30 minutes every night

 We expect that scholars who study at the Fr.
 Sauer Academy go on to the high school at St. Ignatius and, later, college.
 The Fr.
 Sauer Academy will make every effort to prepare our scholars for these goals.
 That effort does not end when scholars graduate.
-Once Academy scholars move on to the high school program at St. Ignatius, they will find support from the MAGIS Office, the Counseling Departments, as very as various Affinity Groups on campus.
+Once Academy scholars move on to the high school program at St. Ignatius, they will find support from the Magis Office, the Counseling Department, as well as various Affinity Groups on campus.
 We also encourage graduates to remain connected with the Fr.
 Sauer Academy community through volunteering and attending community social events throughout the school year.

 Based upon demonstrated need, families will receive aid for the full cost of the Fr.
 Sauer Academy ($25,000 per year).
 In return, we ask that families commit their time—by attending monthly community meetings, adhering to the demands of the academic calendar of classes and activities, limiting use of television at home, encouraging the development of English language skills and nightly reading and reviewing classwork and tests.